-The Neighborhood Data for Social Change (NDSC) platform is a project of the USC Price Center for Social Innovation.
+The Neighborhood Data for Social Change (NDSC) platform is a project of the USC Lusk Center for Real Estate.
 NDSC is a free, publicly available online resource for civic actors to learn about the trends, challenges, and opportunities facing Los Angeles County neighborhoods.
 The platform helps tell the stories of L.A. neighborhoods through maps, charts, data analysis, and storytelling, helping community stakeholders track measurable change, improve local policies and programs, and ultimately advocate for a better quality of life within their communities.

 The NDSC platform supports strong local policy that is data informed and relevant to a wide range of local stakeholders, including: local governments, media, nonprofit organizations, advocacy groups, and the general public.